I once did a competition where I opened my calendar and took calls from 15 creative freelancers.

 - Design with your audience in mind.

 You’ve done the research and you know what your audience is like.
 You’re aware of their interests, their needs, and their habits.
 Design to these!
-If you’re audience is mostly feminine women looking to deepen their coding skills, don’t design a site that might not appeal to them.
+If your audience is mostly feminine women looking to deepen their coding skills, don’t design a site that might not appeal to them.
 Keep your design light, and your language clear.
 Design something that you know they’ll enjoy seeing.

 - Good branding.